pitizzzle/physics-simulations-balls/level-4-ball-deterministic-collisions.md

 <br>

-## the problem (3)
+## inaccuracy problem
-+ (1) Collisions of multiple balls at once are not very accurate.
++ (1) Collisions of multiple balls at once are not realistic in the current simulation.
-  - [SMALL GIF, kick-off]
+  - In this example the balls should actually move on symmetric paths.
+But they don't.
+  <div align="center">[SMALL GIF, kick-off]</div>
 + Reason:
   - In our simulation, we process collision sequentially (one after another).
-"The Last Collision Wins" you could say.
-This explains why the balls aren't moving symmetrically right from the start.
+This "The Last Collision Wins" rule explains why the balls aren't moving symmetrically right from the start.
 + Weakening Factor:
+  - Normally, collisions are so fast, that we can't really see if they should have lead to different results, because the balls actually collided simultaneously instead of one after another.
+  - Normally, everything looks fine to the observer of the simulation.
-  - Normally, we wouldn't recognize that the collisions should have lead to different results, because the balls are moving so fast that it is plausible they collided after each other and not simulatenously.
-Everything looks fine.
-Only in special cases, like the kickoff at the start, the inaccuracy stands out, because we know the balls should actually move symmetrically.
+  - It's only in special cases, like the kickoff at the start, that the inaccuracy becomes obvious.
+Only under these special conditions we have clear predictions of the collision results.
 + Solution:
-  - Just wait for level 5 :P
+  - We will tackle that in the next two upcoming levels :P

 <br>

-## working example <small>(for both update rule sets)</small>
+## working example <small>(for all variants)</small>

 ||||
 | --- | --- | --- |